jafnhaar/wg-gen-python/README.md

 python3 wg-gen.py
 ```

 First run of this commands will generate basic configuration.
 After that if wg-gen.json exists it will create additional config files for you
+## qr codes
 This script will automatically generate qrcode for your configuration if qrencode installed.
 If you want to generate qrcode out of your configuration file use this command: